MatthewInch/UI24RBridge/README.md

 ### Configuration
-There is an appsettings.json file that contains every information to create the connection.

-You can edit that, if you remove or rename it, the program generate that after a few questions.
+You can generate the config file at the first run.
+The program will ask a few question.

 <img src="https://raw.githubusercontent.com/MatthewInch/UI24RBridge/master/Images/setup.png">